6 Queen Esther Characteristics We Should Be Practicing Now

 That second verse is definitely ‘out of context’ but I think it applies to the question at hand.

-I’ve had the fun of reading several great Hadassah Bible story renditions, displaying the wonderful Queen Esther Characteristics through Christian fiction, and I am happy to share some of my favorites here:
+I’ve had the fun of reading several great Hadassah story renditions, displaying this wonderful story through Christian fiction, and I am happy to share some of my favorites here:

 Hadassah, Queen Esther of Persia